RedisJSON/RedisJSON/docs/docs/_index.md

 loadmodule /path/to/module/target/release/librejson.dylib
 ```

-In the above lines replace `/path/to/module/` with the actual path to the module's library.
+In the above lines replace `/path/to/module/` with the actual path to the module.

 Alternatively, you can download and run RedisJSON from a precompiled binary: